Heliwrenaid/android-tool/README.md

 download and unpack archive from [releases]

 # Usage
+SAT has basiclly 4 modes (auto, unpack, repack, no-mode).
+In each mode you can use some addiotional options (possible to use few options in one command).
 Generally, in order to run a script type:
 ```sh
 $ ./sat.sh <OPTIONS>